ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 ## Installation

 ### Install
-* To install or uninstall an App or Integration on the _Resilient platform_, see the documentation at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
+* To install or uninstall an App or Integration on the _SOAR platform_, see the documentation at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
 * To install or uninstall an App on _IBM Cloud Pak for Security_, see the documentation at [ibm.biz/cp4s-docs](https://ibm.biz/cp4s-docs) and follow the instructions above to navigate to Orchestration and Automation.

 ### App Configuration